cossacklabs/acra-engineering-demo/README.md

 1   - DDDDDDDDFidFDxORlrleaUrC - top secret data - top secret data
 ```

-Output contains Zone Id, decrypted `data`, and `raw_data` (stored in plaintext for the demo purposes),
+The output contains Zone Id, the decrypted `data`, and `raw_data` (stored in plaintext for the demo purposes),

-### 2.3 Read data directly from database
+### 2.3 Read the data directly from the database

-To make sure that data is stored encrypted, read it directly from the database:
+To make sure that the data is stored in an encrypted form, read it directly from the database:

 ```bash
 docker exec -it python_python_1 \